jupyterhub/mybinder.org-user-guide/doc/introduction.md

 [Sample Binder Repositories](examples/sample_repos) page.
 :::

+## How can I customize my Binder environment?

+There are many ways to customize the Binder environment.
+For example, you can [use many open source languages](howto/languages.rst), [configure the user interface](howto/user_interface.rst), and more!

+For more information, check out [the How-to guides](../howto/index.md) or [the sample repository examples](../examples/index.md).

 ## A Binder example

 For example, let's take a look at a simple repository that requires a